University Loan

 To be eligible for the University Loan, undergraduate students must:

-Due to limited funding, not all students who are eligible will receive this award.
-Students who are awarded a University loan are not automatically awarded in subsequent years.
+Due to limited funding, not all students who are eligible will receive a loan.
+Students who are offerd a University loan are not automatically offered in subsequent years.

 How to apply

-You will be automatically be considered for a University loan if you submit the Free Application for Federal Student Aid (FAFSA).
+You will be automatically considered for a University loan if you submit the Free Application for Federal Student Aid (FAFSA).
+This is not a loan that you can request.
+Loans will be offered based on your eligibility (FAFSA) and available funds.

 How to accept your loan